 - Table 4 for the Diagnosis and Procedure Groups File (record = inpatient stay).

 Not all data elements in the NIS are uniformly coded or available across all States.
 The tables in Appendix III are not complete documentation for the data.
 Please refer to the NIS documentation located on the HCUP-US website (www.hcup-us.ahrq.gov) for comprehensive information about data elements and the files.

-System Requirements for Using the NIS
+Computer Specifications Required for Using the NIS

 To load and analyze the NIS data on a computer, users will need the following:

 - A hard drive with at least 25 gigabytes of space available

 - A third-party zip utility such as ZIP Reader, SecureZIP®, WinZip®, or Stuffit Expander®

 - SAS®, SPSS®, Stata® or similar analysis software.

 To extract the data files from the compressed download file, follow these steps: